nightness/schedule-later/README.md

 ### startInterval

-The `startInterval` method starts an interval that calls a given function repeatedly with a fixed time delay between each call.
+The `startInterval` function starts an interval that calls a given function repeatedly with a fixed time delay between each call.
 Like `startTimeout`, the initial delay is calculated based on a `TimeUntil` object.
-If called with `callbackAfterTimeout` set to `true`, it will call the callback function after the timeout has finished running (right when starting the interval).
-The method returns a `StopFunction` (see below).
+If called with `callbackAfterTimeout` set to `true`, it will call `intervalFunc` after the timeout has finished running (right when starting the interval).
+The function returns a `StopFunction` (see below).

 ```typescript
 function startInterval(